Orsted, the World’s Offshore Wind Giant, Gets Serious About Solar

 Ørsted’s intense focus on offshore wind makes its push into solar all the more noteworthy, signaling a coming era of renewable energy "majors" capable of building the full range of technologies.
 When the Permian Energy Center comes online next year, Ørsted will be the first company to own U.S. plants spanning solar, onshore wind, offshore wind and battery storage.

-Only a handful of companies, mostly European, are pursuing such a wide array of technologies today, including utilities like EDF and Iberdrola and oil companies like Shell and Total.
+Only a handful of companies, mostly European, are pursuing such a wide array of technologies today, including utilities such as EDF and Iberdrola and oil companies including Shell and Total.

 Ørsted’s onshore team, with additional offices in Texas and Virginia, is targeting 5 gigawatts of renewables and storage by 2025, up from 1.2 gigawatts today.